ChainAgnostic/Gatherings/2022-09-15-BLN-blockchainweek.berlin/agenda.md

 _We have a smaller side room available that we can run dual track content and break outs in.
 We will make a schedule for it as things fill up_

-## Social 6pm - 8pm
+## CASA C-Base ETH Merge Social 6pm -> late

-At the end of the day we'll open the cbase bar with non alcoholic drinks and beer, plus a few snacks.
+At the end of the day we'll open the cbase bar with beer and non alcoholic drinks, plus a few snacks.

-We'll wrap up at 8PM and leave the spaceship.
+Both CASA attendees and others welcome!
+[Please let us know if you're coming for the social »](https://lu.ma/3uu6s45t)

 ###### tags: CASA, CASABerlin